TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.51.md

 ---

-Wherewith thine enemies have reproached, O Jehovah, Wherewith they have reproached the footsteps of thine anointed.
+With which your enemies have mocked, Yahweh, with which they have mocked the footsteps of your anointed one.